Intestate Distribution Scheme: Descent and Distribution Statutes

 If a decedent died intestate, then the decedent's property is distributed according to the relevant state's descent and distribution statute.
 For personal property, the relevant state is the decedent's domicile at the time of death; for real property, the state in which the property is located.

-Although there is a large variation in states' intestacy laws, they all have common elements, most notably, who inherits and what percentage.
-Another common feature is that the descent and distribution is tiered, so that if there are any takers at any 1 tier below the spouse, everyone in that tier takes equally all the remaining property and no one in lower tiers takes anything.
+Although states' intestacy laws vary, they all have common elements, most notably, who inherits and what percentage.
+Another common feature is that the descent and distribution is tiered, so that if any 1 tier below the spouse has takers, everyone in that tier takes equally all the remaining property, and no one in lower tiers takes anything.

 The surviving spouse may take everything, if the decedent had no surviving issue or the issue are also issue of the surviving spouse and the decedent had no surviving parent.
 Otherwise, the surviving spouse takes most or all the property depending on whom else is closely related to the decedent who is still alive.

-All property not passing to the spouse passes to the following in equal proportions:
+All property not passing to the spouse passes to these in equal proportions:

-If there is no one in the groups listed above, then the property passes to the next-of-kin by the degree of relationship.
-However, there are limits to the next-of-kin relationship, which is defined by statute, because, if you consider more remote ancestors, we are all, at some degree, related.
-If there are no heirs, then all the property escheats to the state.
+If no one is in the groups listed above, the property passes to the next-of-kin by the degree of relationship.
+However, the next-of-kin relationship is defined by statute, because, if you consider more remote ancestors, we are all, to some degree, related.
+If no heirs can be found, all the property escheats to the state.

 The Uniform Probate Code (UPC §§2-102 to 2-105) takes a similar approach.
 However, more of the property goes to the spouse than under most state statutes, and there is no distribution to the next-of-kin under the UPC, but, instead, escheats to the state.
 The distribution to grandparents or issue of grandparents also differs slightly from most statutes.